AMIRZADTP/nexus-attempt/README.md

 2. **Evolution (v1.0.0)**:
    - Create new Railway project from GitHub repo, select `v1.0.0-evolution` branch.
-   - Configure environment vars (POSTGRES_USER, etc.) and upload data.json.example or personal data.json.
+   - Configure environment vars (POSTGRES_USER, etc.) and upload data_example.json or personal data.json.
    - Build and deploy; access at new URL (e.g., https://nexus-evolution.railway.app).
-   - For local testing: Use data.json.example in migrate_to_db.
+   - For local testing: Copy data_example.json to data.json and use in migrate_to_db.

 See CHANGELOG.md for detailed changes.